drupalcommerce/commerce-docs/user/pages/03.commerce2/01.getting-started/02.getting-help/docs.md

  - Start with a search in the project's issue queue.
 Try to avoid posting duplicate issues!
- - If you can't find anything that's applicable to your problem, the Commerce Slack channel is a good next step.
+ - If you can't find anything that's applicable to your problem, searching Drupal Answers on StackExchange is a good next step.
+Post a question if none of the existing questions apply to your issue.
+ - For more immediate responses, you can try the Commerce Slack channel.
 Post a general message about the problem you're having, to start.
 You can get into the details in a separate thread.
 If your problem is a "known issue", you'll probably be directed to its Issue page.
  - Chatting with people in the Slack channel may lead to a suggestion to post